ME-ICA/ohbm-2022-multiecho/README.md

  This is a place to centralize multi-echo related content at OHBM 2022.
 If you see or have a poster or presentation using multi-echo fMRI, submit a pull request or [comment on issue #1](https://github.com/ME-ICA/ohbm-2022-multiecho/issues/1) to have it added.

+**Note:** The links to the posters on fourwaves only work if you are registered for OHBM and logged into your fourwaves account.
+If there are open versions of these posters, let us know so that we can include those links.

 ### Tedana+: Multi-echo fMRI and related open tools

 1712 or WTh486